RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2021-01-08-newsletter.md

 * The Software Sustainability Institute's 2021 Collaborations Workshop [is now open for registration](https://www.eventbrite.co.uk/e/collaborations-workshop-2021-cw21-collabw21-tickets-125883600237);
   this is an annual event that always proves to be fruitful and a great experience for all attending.
+The event will bring together the research software community to discuss FAIR Research Software, Diversity & Inclusion, & Software Sustainability.
 * The Software Sustainability Institute has opened applications for their [2021 Fellowship Programme](https://www.software.ac.uk/programmes-and-events/fellowship-programme).

-We don't do a comprehensive survey of the journals, but we keep an eye out for relevant published articles.
-We have:
-* [Does GPT-2 Know Your Phone Number?](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008316) A blog post with accompanying paper on reproducing training set data verbatim in the GPT-2 language model.

 ### Events

-* [**LunchBytes: Beyond Static Data Visualisation**] — A series of short talks hosted by the Sheffield RSE group.
+* [**LunchBytes: Beyond Static Data Visualisation**](https://rse.shef.ac.uk/events/LunchBytes-2021-01-13.html) — A series of short talks hosted by the Sheffield RSE group.
 This month, the theme for the talks is forms of data visualisation beyond simple static graphs.
 * The Software Sustainability Institute is running its first [online Research Software Camp](https://www.software.ac.uk/news/join-our-first-online-research-software-camp) on the topic of making your research accessible from 22nd February to 7th March 2021.
 * [N8 CIR Bede HPC Cluster Introductory Event](https://n8cir.org.uk/events/bede-intro-jan-21/) - This introductory event offers those who are new to HPC the opportunity to learn more about Bede’s hardware and software, as well as the support that is available to users, regardless of their experience of HPC.
 The event is running online 28 Jan 2021 10 a.m. — 11:30 a.m.